OCLC-Developer-Network/worldcat-discovery-api-demo-php/README.md

 [Composer](https://getcomposer.org/doc/00-intro.md) is a dependency management library for PHP.
 It is used to install the required libraries for testing and parsing RDF data.
 The dependencies are configured in the file `composer.json`.

-### Step 3: Comfigure your environment file with your WSKey/secret and other info
+### Step 3: Configure your environment file with your WSKey/secret and other info

 ```bash
 $ vi .env.php